MeepCon/meepcon.github.io/index.md

 ## Code of Conduct

 The Meep user and developer conference is a professional forum devoted to the growth and enhancement of the Meep open-source software package for electromagnetic simulation.
-This event is intended to be a gathering of scientists and engineers who use Meep as part of their daily work involving photonics research and development as well as related technical fields.
+This event is intended to be a collegial gathering of scientists and engineers who use Meep as part of their daily work involving photonics research and development as well as related technical fields.

-Participants are expected to behave in a respectful and courteous manner at all times.
+At all times, participants are expected to (1) behave in a respectful and courteous manner and (2) identify themselves using their real name and current affiliation.
 Questions and comments for the session speakers should be brief and to the point.
-Conduct that is deemed counterproductive to the objectives and sprit of the conference, including disruptions and use of inappropriate language, are not allowed.
+Conduct that is deemed counterproductive to the objectives and sprit of the conference, including for example disruptions and use of inappropriate language, may be grounds for dismissal.

-The organizers reserve the right to deny entry or expel at any time any participant from the conference.
+The organizers reserve the right to prohibit entry to anyone and to expel, at any time, any participant from the conference.